-Tres Vistas Recovery, a premier addiction rehabilitation treatment center in San Juan Capistrano, California, is currently operating its residential treatment programs, intensive out-patient programs, virtual support, and after-care support.
+Tres Vistas Recovery, a premier addiction rehabilitation treatment center in San Juan Capistrano, California, is currently operating intensive outpatient programs, virtual support, and after-care support.

-Daniel Headrick, MD, owner and operator of Tres Vistas Recovery, urges you to stay in close contact with us.
+Tres Vistas Recovery urges you to stay in close contact with us.
 The key during this time is to keep anxiety at bay and to stay focused on your recovery.
-To help further, Dr. Headrick offers the following tips for safeguarding your recovery during this unprecedented crisis.
+To help further, we offer the following tips for safeguarding your recovery during this unprecedented crisis.

 You’re still not alone